 Saying “You’re welcome.” is a simple yet meaningful way to respond to an expression of gratitude.
 It really feels amazing to be able to do good things for other people, so saying “You’re welcome.” is just a simple way to make the other person people that you are happy to help.

 Being there for someone is what everyone needs right now.
-They can count on a person they can count on, a friend whom they can ask for help when they needed one, and support during those hard times.
-Saying "You're welcome" every time you are being thanked is a simple way to do it.
+They can count on a person they can count on, a friend whom they can ask for help when they need one, and support during those hard times.
+Saying “You’re welcome” every time you are being thanked is a simple way to do it.

-In everyday conversations, we often hear a lot of people saying "Thank you" and "You're Welcome" in Korean.
-You can hear it when you are shopping, dining in a restaurant or even small food carts, asking directions on the street, and even when you just helped a random stranger for a small favor.
+In everyday conversations, we often hear a lot of people saying “Thank you” and “You’re Welcome” in Korean.
+You can hear it when you are shopping, dining in a restaurant or even small food carts, asking directions on the street, and even when you just helped a random stranger with a small favor.

-Let's start with the formal way.
-Suppose you have been studying Korean culture for a while or exposed to their culture through Korean dramas and movies.
+Let’s start with the formal way.
+Suppose you have been studying Korean culture for a while or have been exposed to their culture through Korean dramas and movies.
 In that case, you probably know that Koreans use the formal form of spoken language when talking to people much older than them or people in the higher social hierarchy.
-The formal form is also used to talk to strangers to show politeness, like the scene above.
+The formal form is also used to talk to strangers to show politeness, like in the scene above.